Painkiller995/Cookiecutter-Django-React-Vite/README.md

 ## What's on the Horizon

-- Adding Django Rest Framework (Optional Feature) 🌐
-- Incorporating Djoser (Optional Feature) 🔐
+- Incorporating django-allauth/Djoser (Optional Feature) 🔐

 ## License 📄